tiffanyposs/learningGulp/README.md

 ```

-This will be compiled in a way that browswers can read it
+This will be compiled in a way that browsers can read it

 ```
 class Person {